u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 ### Publish Discrete Knowledge Units, Not Just the Paper

 The familiar form of the scientific paper - Introduction, Methods, Results, and Discussion - solved a real problem: it gave scientists a predictable structure to clearly communicate their work, with context, and ensured others could reproduce their experiments.
-Papers, in this form, became a way of representing our cumulative knowledge, as peers within fields built off of their collective understanding and approximation of reality.
+Papers became a way of representing our cumulative knowledge, as peers within fields built off of their collective understanding and approximation of reality.

 Before the internet, this substrate of knowledge organized scientific knowledge at what I call people scale: the natural limits at which a group of people can reasonably organize and do things.